IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS-PLUGIN.md

-# Install IBM Cloud Object Storage Plugin
+# Setup the IBM Cloud Object Storage Plugin

 You are going to install the `IBM Cloud Object Storage Plugin` in your cluster, using the Helm CLI tool in this section.